 How new schools are added to the list of awarding bodies

-We have a duty to ensure that medical education and training in the UK is of a high standard.
-As well as approving and quality assuring postgraduate training, we also have a responsibility to ensure that undergraduate education meets our standards.
-Any additions or changes to our list of bodies able to award a primary medical qualification (PMQ) are subject to a range of quality assurance activities.
+We have a duty to make sure medical education and training in the UK is of a high standard.
+As well as approving and quality assuring postgraduate training, we also have a responsibility to make sure undergraduate education meets our standards.
+Any additions or changes to our list of bodies able to award a primary medical qualification are subject to a range of quality assurance activities.

 All institutions looking to establish a new medical school or programme (both overseas and within the UK) will be subject to an extensive period of quality assurance.
-During this there are various stages which must be satisfied before we can add them to the list of bodies able to award a PMQ or new programme.
+During this there are various stages which must be satisfied before we can add them to the list of bodies able to award a primary medical qualification or new programme.

 The process is set out below.
 We expect any institution seeking to establish a new school or programme to contact us about three years before they expect their first cohort of students.

 Stage 1: Screening

 - Use of limited, external evidence

 Stage 2: Finance audit